WE ARE CURRENTLY CLOSED FOR NEW REGISTRATIONS.

 Welcome to the Medical Practice on the Brouwersgracht.
-Doctor Anneke Groot, doctor Maud Broeders and their team of assistents do their best to take care of your various health problems.
+Doctor Anneke Groot, doctor Maud Broeders and their team of assistants do their best to take care of your various health problems.
 Coming from abroad, it is not always easy to find your way in the Dutch health care system.
 Your general practitioner can be your guide.

 In order to gain medical advice, you need to register first.
 In the Netherlands there is a 15 minute time slot to be with you in case of an emergency.
-That is why we strictly only include new patients living between Damrak, Rozengracht, Nassaukade and the IJ.
+That is why we strictly include new patients living between Damrak, Rozengracht, Nassaukade and the IJ.